bcarnagie/example_repository/README.md

 author: brianna carnagie

 this repo is an example for P8105!
+Use this as a templete moving forward!